jpduhen/ATTiny85_Xmas/README.md

-## XMAS tree with 2 ATTiny's, a WS2812 LED strip and
-## MAX7219 4x8x8 LED Matrix 2 ATTiny85
+## XMAS tree with 2 ATTiny's, a WS2812 LED strip and MAX7219 4x8x8 Matrix

 parts used:
 2 x Digispark ATTiny85